Faculty

 COURSE CODE : CHC43115 | CRICOS CODE : 0101254

-This qualification reflects the role of workers in a range of community settings and clients’ homes, who provide training and support in a manner that empowers people with disabilities to achieve greater levels of independence, self-reliance, community participation and wellbeing.
-Workers promote a person-centred approach, work without direct supervision and may be required to supervise and/or coordinate a small team.
+This course reflects the role of individuals in a range of community settings and clients’ homes, who provide training and support in a manner that empowers people with disabilities to achieve greater levels of independence, self-reliance, community participation and wellbeing.
+Individuals will learn to promote a person-centred approach, work without direct supervision and may be required to supervise and/or coordinate a small team.
+Workplace-based placement is a mandatory component of this qualification.

 Licensing/Regulatory Information